A Test-Time Learning Approach to Reparameterize the Geophysical Inverse Problem with a Convolutional Neural Network: Implicit Regularization in DIP-Inv

 \subsection{Enhanced Smoothing Effects from the Dropout Layer}

-Dropout is used to prevent the over-fitting issue in training large neural networks\cite{ref23}.
-It surpasses conventional regularization methods such as Tikhonov regularization and max-norm regularization in supervised tasks in computer vision, speech recognition, etc\cite{ref23}.
-When using dropout, we randomly zero out certain neurons during each training epoch; since different neurons are chosen to be zero-outed in each epoch, this is a stochastic regularization method.
+Dropout is used to prevent over-fitting in training large neural networks \cite{ref23}.
+It surpasses conventional regularization methods such as Tikhonov regularization and max-norm regularization in supervised tasks in computer vision, speech recognition, etc \cite{ref23}.
+When using dropout, we randomly zero out certain neurons during each training iteration.
+Since different neurons are chosen to be zero-outed in each iteration, this is a stochastic regularization method.
 Intuitively, this stochastic zero-out scheme prevents the final output from relying too much on any particular neuron.
 Therefore, it improves the generalization of the neural network.
-If you view dropout as a model sampling method, in each epoch, it will sample a new CNN model with different zero-outed neurons than the model in the last epoch, so the output of the last epoch would be approximately a weighted average of different models\cite{ref23}.
+Dropout can be viewed as a model sampling method as well.
+In each iteration, it will sample a new CNN model with different zero-outed neurons compared to the model in the last iteration, so the output of the last iteration would be approximately a weighted average of different models \cite{ref23}.
 See Fig. \ref{fig3_14} and \ref{fig3_15} for an ablation study on having/not having a dropout layer in Case 1 and 2, respectively.
 We choose a dropout rate of 0.1 and only add 1 dropout layer after the fourth hidden block of the DIP-Inv.

 The dropout layer is useful for improving the recovery of the top layer of the subsurface for Case 1 as shown in Fig. \ref{fig3_14} and recovery of the cylindrical target for Case 2 as shown in Fig. \ref{fig3_15}.
-A practical guide for applying the proposed method would be to perform the proposed method without the dropout layer in the first attempt, and then perform the proposed method with the dropout if the first result is not satisfying.
+A practical guide for applying the DIP-Inv would be to perform it without any dropout layer in the first attempt, and then perform it with the dropout layer if the first result is not satisfying.